andrei-aleksanian/DataVisualization/README.md

 ## Production environment

-To run the code in a production environment, install Docker and run:
+Running the code in a production environment:

+1. SSH into your VM.
+Install docker and copy the `docker-compose.prod.yml`
-`docker-compose -f docker-compose.prod.yml up -d --build`
+2. Run `docker-compose -f docker-compose.prod.yml up -d`

-After you are done, make sure to run:

-`docker-compose -f docker-compose.prod.yml stop`
+3. You are done!
+That simple.

+The images get built in GitHub Actions and pushed to Docker Hub.
+So, there is no need to build them on your VM, just pull them from docker hub!

+### Cleaning up jobs

+Sometimes your VM won't have much memory.
+To release unused containers run:

+1. `docker system prune`
+2. Type "yes" into the console.

+If this didn't fix it and your containers keep crushing, try a bigger VM.

 ## Backend